andrey-zotov/da356e24/src/load_runner/README.md

-A stress testing service for movie db search service
+Stress testing for movie db search service using locust